-As of 2011, the data acquired from this most recent study is 6 years old.
-More up-to-date information would be invaluable for further program evaluation; OCRRA is currently considering its ability to devote resources to planning and executing another large-scale Waste Quantification & Classification, but has made no concrete plans as of yet.
+As of 2012, the data acquired from this most recent study is 7 years old.
+More up-to-date information would be invaluable for further program evaluation; OCRRA continues to consider its ability to devote resources to planning and executing another large-scale Waste Quantification & Classification.